 These signals are in specific sequences.
 They re-establish the relationships between the sensory feedback and the motor map within the brain.

 NAT uses the various types of sensory feedback from the injured shoulder muscles to re-program the frozen shoulder and to “defrost” it quickly and efficiently.

-Over 1,000 medical practitioners now use the Niel-Asher Technique
+Over 3,000 health practitioners now use the Niel-Asher Technique

 I’ve worked as a Bowen Therapist in Western Australia for the last 10 years and have treated a number of people over that time with the Bowen version of frozen shoulder with definitely some success.

 My partner, Jeff, was suffering from a frozen shoulder, and neither myself nor our local and well respected physiotherapist were able to make any real progress with him.
 Then I found your treatment program!